whaakman/azure-docs.nl-nl/articles/machine-learning/service/how-to-configure-environment.md

 1. Open een opdrachtprompt of de shell.

-2. Gebruik de volgende opdrachten voor het maken van een conda-omgeving:
+1. Een conda-omgeving maken met de volgende opdrachten:

     ```shell
     # create a new conda environment with Python 3.6, numpy and cython